FAFSA

 The deadline for tax preparers to file their taxes if a tax extension was originally filed is in mid-October.
 Because the FAFSA requires 2 years prior taxes now, taxes for the year in question should be filed when completing the FAFSA.
 You will need to complete the FAFSA after your parents have actually filed their tax returns for the required year.

-Will I be able to use the IRS Data Retrieval tool when I complete the FAFSA?
+Will I be able to transfer my tax data from the IRS when I complete the FAFSA?

-Why should I use the IRS Data Retrieval tool when completing my FAFSA?
+Why should I use the Direct Data Transfer tool when completing my FAFSA?

-The IRS DRT remains the fastest, most accurate way to input your tax return information into the FAFSA form.
-The IRS Data Retrieval tool should be used to possibly prevent delays in your Financial Aid eligibility being processed.
-If your file is selected for verification, tax return transcripts will be required if the IRS Data Retrieval tool is not used.
+The FA-DDX remains the fastest, most accurate way to input your tax return information into the FAFSA form.
+This tool should be used to possibly prevent delays in your Financial Aid eligibility being processed.
+If your file is selected for verification, tax returns will be required if this tool is not used.